Treaty of Edinburgh–Northampton: Effects

-The Original
+The original treaty

 The original treaty was written in French, with two copies made, top and bottom, on a single sheet (a chirograph or indenture).
 After the English and Scottish ambassadors verified that the copies were the same, it was cut in half across the middle with a wavy line, so that the two copies could be matched together if ever questioned.
 The kings did not actually sign the treaty, but signified their agreement by affixing their seals to straps that hang from the bottom of the document.
 (These wax seals have not survived the years, and are lost from the straps.)
 The bottom copy of the two originals is in the National Archives of Scotland, in Edinburgh.
 However, it should be remembered that this document does not constitute the entire peace treaty, which was contained in a number of indentures, notorial instruments and letters patents issued by Edward III and Robert I. All of these documents do not survive, which is why all the details of the peace treaty are not known.